Australia’s COVID-19 vaccinations are being rolled out domestically to people in Australia. These vaccinations will only be available in Australia.

 Registering a vaccination received overseas

-If you get vaccinated for COVID-19 while overseas, you can register your vaccination on the Australian Immunisation Register (AIR) when you return to Australia.
+If you receive a COVID-19 Pfizer or AstraZeneca vaccine while overseas, you can register your vaccination on the Australian Immunisation Register (AIR) when you return to Australia.
+At this time, if you've received a COVID-19 vaccine overseas which is not Pfizer or AstraZeneca, you cannot have it added to the AIR.

 To register your vaccination in the AIR: